 Closing out the conference, attendees will head to Capitol Hill to meet with their respective representatives during Planners’ Day on Capitol Hill.
 This is an opportunity for planners to talk about pressing policy issues.

-Registration for APA’s Policy & Advocacy Conference is open through September 14, 2017.
+Registration for APA’s Policy and Advocacy Conference is open through September 14, 2017.
 The conference event will take place at the Loews Madison Hotel.

 The American Planning Association is an independent, not-for-profit educational organization that provides leadership in the development of vital communities.
 APA and its professional institute, the American Institute of Certified Planners, are dedicated to advancing the art, science and profession of good planning — physical, economic and social — so as to create communities that offer better choices for where and how people work and live.
 Members of APA help create communities of lasting value and encourage civic leaders, business interests and citizens to play a meaningful role in creating communities that enrich people's lives.
 APA has offices in Washington, D.C., and Chicago.
 For more information, visit www.planning.org.